 As for the masterpiece British nationalists are calling it, well, they would, wouldn’t they?

 The film’s subtext is, Brits stick together in adversity to be stronger in the world.
 If that’s not simplistic apple pie propaganda I don’t know what is.
-To my mind, the film is honest if rather too self-indulgent.
-In the end it’s two hours of nostalgia.
+To my mind, the film is self-indulgent.
+In the end it’s not much more than two hours of nostalgia.